 - 4.1 Enforcement will be undertaken in accordance with existing enforcement policies and good enforcement practice. - 4.2 Fixed penalties for offences under dog control orders may be issued by authorised officers under section 59(1) and (2).
 Section 59(11) defines who are 'authorised officers' including employees of primary and secondary authorities who are authorised for this purpose.
-In accordance with the Constitution and the delegated powers afforded to the Operational Director E&RS officers with suitable and sufficient training and competency will be authorised to enforce the control orders
+In Accordance with the Constitution and the delegated powers afforded to the Operational Director E&RS, a number of officers within E&RS with suitable and sufficient training and competency will be authorised to enforce the control orders.